LAST UPDATED: November 17th, 2021 | BY:

 Ringing in the ears.
 Many people experience a high-pitched ringing in their ears, and it may not be noticeable all of the time.
 When you are in a quiet place, you are more likely to hear it.

 If any of these signs sound familiar, go to your doctor and get your ears tested & proper hearing loss treatment.
+You can also undertake a free online hearing test to know the level of seriousness of your hearing loss and if it can be fixed with a hearing aid or need further assistance from a professional audiologist.
 The sooner you start taking care of the problem, the easier it will be to reverse your hearing loss.

 It is estimated that 31.5 million people in the United States suffer from hearing loss which equates to about 10 of the population (BHI, 2010).
 Sudden Hearing loss affects all ages from newborns to the elderly.
 Three types of hearing loss exist including sensorineural, conductive, and mixed hearing loss.